-Car Registrations in the United Kingdom averaged 153923.48 from 1962 until 2021, reaching an all time high of 562337 in March of 2017 and a record low of 4321 in April of 2020.
+Car Registrations in the United Kingdom averaged 153425.90 Units from 1962 until 2022, reaching an all time high of 562337.00 Units in March of 2017 and a record low of 4321.00 Units in April of 2020.
 This page provides the latest reported value for - United Kingdom Car Registrations - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom Car Registrations - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.
+United Kingdom Car Registrations - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Car Registrations in the United Kingdom is expected to be 136000.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United Kingdom Car Registrations is projected to trend around 169000.00 in 2022 and 185000.00 in 2023, according to our econometric models.
+Car Registrations in the United Kingdom is expected to be 250000.00 Units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Car Registrations is projected to trend around 112000.00 Units in 2024, according to our econometric models.